Generalized nearby cycles via relative and logarithmic $\mathscr{D}$-modules: Relative minimal extensions and generalized nearby cycles

-By the two theorems above, $\wt{\cN(!D_\bm)}$ provides the (analytic) relative $\shD$-module analogue of the so-called Deligne-Goresky-MacPherson minimal extensions for perverse sheaves (cf. \cite[\S 8.2.1]{HTT}).
-Moreover, together with Corollary \ref{cor:anlocmaxminex} we have for every sufficiently small analytic open neighborhood $U_\alpha$ of $\beta\in \Specan R\otimes R_l$
+By the two preceding theorems, $\wt{\cN(!D_\bm)}$ gives the analytic relative $\shD$-module analogue of the Deligne--Goresky--MacPherson minimal extension for perverse sheaves; cf. \cite[\S 8.2.1]{HTT}.
+Moreover, by Corollary \ref{cor:anlocmaxminex}, for every $\beta\in \Specan(R\otimes_\C R_l)$ there exists a sufficiently small analytic open neighborhood $U_\beta$ of $\beta$ such that

 for all $m\gg 0$.